BROOKS69/Blog-FastAPI/README.md

 # FastAPI Blog API

 A robust, scalable RESTful API for managing users and blog posts, built with FastAPI and MongoDB.
-This project demonstrates modern backend development practices, including asynchronous operations, secure authentication, and cloud-ready deployment.
+This project demonstrates modern backend development practices, including asynchronous operations, secure authentication, and **serverless-optimized deployment**.

 ## 🚀 Features